 DUSTERS-blow fine particles of pesticide dusts onto the crop.
 Dusters have advantages over sprays in that the dusters are faster, lighter, and cheaper to purchase and operate.
 The fine dusts do not penetrate well into tight places and may give excessive chemical drift into adjacent fields and waters under windy conditions.
-To be effective, dusts must be applied to wet foliage.

 GRANULAR APPLICATORS-apply coarse particles to the soil or foliage of plants.
 They may be adapted to apply the pesticide granules into a furrow in the row, into a band over the row, or to broadcast the granules over the whole field.
 A granular applicator is like a duster in that granular applicators do not require water and are light and relatively simple.
 It has advantages over a duster as the granules will penetrate into heavy foliage and tight places and the granules will not be carried out of the field by the wind.
-When applying granules to foliage, the leaves should be wet so the chemical will adhere to the surface of the leaf and spread the material for better coverage.